-The Acme Toy Company of New York City, produced a
+The Acme Toy Company founded in 1910 of New York City, produced a

 large line of composition Mama and Baby dolls, they also supplied doll parts to